“To live is to choose. But to choose well, you must know who you are and what you stand for, where you want to go and why you want to get there.”

 I ran the bulls twice in Pamplona, Spain.
 I attended the Munich Oktoberfest four times, and that’s where I met my lovely wife, Anna.
 I went on safari in South Africa and did some scuba diving and game fishing up the coast of Mozambique.
 I travelled extensively through most of Europe soaking up history and culture.
 But for 13 years the UK was my home away from home.

 Working big hours on intense projects became the catalyst for moving into recruitment.

-My first year – I hated it.
-The job was stressful, and I got all the “used car salesmen” jibes from my engineering mates I’d left behind on site.
+In my first year – I hated it.
+The job was stressful, and I got all the “used car salesmen” jibes from my engineering mates I’d left behind on-site.
 It was a new environment, and I was at the bottom again.
 But I gave my word that I would give it two years.

 As luck would have it, I stumbled into the perfect job for me.
 As a very sociable person, coming from the industry itself, who thrives on competition and has a genuine interest in other people, recruitment has proven to be the perfect career choice for me.

 2011 – Moving Back To Australia And Starting ConsultANZ

 While I truly enjoyed living in the UK, the moment my first child was born I decided it was time to head home.
 Australia is such a fantastic place that had given me so many opportunities growing up; I wanted my young family to experience it firsthand.